-Government guidance is clear that standard housing methodology is just a starting p changed in exceptional circumstances - this has not been thoroughly explored.
-A lac land in the area and in particular the economic shock caused by Brexit and Covid 19 taken into account.
+Government guidance is clear that standard housing methodology is just a starting process changed in exceptional circumstances - this has not been thoroughly explored.
+A lact land in the area and in particular the economic shock caused by Brexit and Covid 19 taken into account.

 There is insufficient confidence in the accuracy of the predictions in the current unce climate to justify Green Belt loss at the start of the plan.
-Greenbelt loss should only of brownfield has been exhausted.
-A review mechanism should be built in to only include later stage if proven necessary.
+Greenbelt loss should only obrownfield has been exhausted.
+A review mechanism should be built in to only includater stage if proven necessary.
 PfE para1.42 states: "The majority of development be 2037 (the "plan period") will be on land within the urban area, most of which is brown favours a brownfield first policy wherever possible as does National Policy.
-Bury Counce the public in Bury that they will implement a brownfield first policy.
-When questioned meeting on 9/9/21 the Leader of the Councillor Eammon O" Brien clarified this stater that for anything the council themselves build they would adopt a brownfield first poli that the council have no control over the actions of private developers.
-In reality they of limit the release of green belt sites in accordance with National Policy NPPF 134 par
+Bury Councithe public in Bury that they will implement a brownfield first policy.
+When questioned meeting on 9/9/21 the Leader of the Councillor Eammon O" Brien clarified this stater that for anything the council themselves build they would adopt a brownfield first polithat the council have no control over the actions of private developers.
+In reality they climit the release of green belt sites in accordance with National Policy NPPF 134 par